m-atharkhan/demi/README.md

 **Demi will be the Vim of programming languages** - infinitely customizable, with every aspect configurable to match your exact needs.
 Just as Vim lets you tailor your editor to perfection, Demi will let you customize syntax, semantics, behavior, and tooling on a per-project basis.

 DemiEngine is the foundational backend for **Demi**, a revolutionary programming language that will offer unprecedented customization capabilities.
-With a rock-solid virtual machine featuring 134 registers, 63 implemented opcodes, and **100% test coverage**, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.
+With a rock-solid virtual machine featuring 134 registers, 94+ implemented opcodes (including 8 SIMD foundation operations and 23+ FPU floating-point instructions), and **comprehensive test coverage**, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.

 ---

 ## 🎯 **Project Vision**

-**Current Status:** Core Backend Complete - Assembly Language Expansion In Progress
+**Current Status:** Core Backend Complete - SIMD Foundation + FPU Arithmetic Implemented ✅

 DemiEngine serves as the foundation for the upcoming **Demi programming language**.
-Before building the high-level language frontend, we're expanding the assembly instruction set to enable seamless native code generation.
+With the SIMD foundation established and FPU floating-point arithmetic now complete (31+ specialized instructions, 19 tests, 38 assertions - 100% pass rate), we continue expanding the assembly instruction set to enable seamless native code generation.
 The future Demi language will feature:

 - 🎭 **Total Language Customization**: Project-specific syntax, keywords, and behaviors
 - ⚡ **Dual-Mode Execution**: Interpretation for development + Native compilation for production